Aakasha Ganga: Box office

 The film was a commercial success.
 The film collected ₹6 crore from box office.
-It was the fourth highest grossing film of the year.
+It was the fourth highest-grossing film of the year.

 Sequel

 A direct sequel to the movie, Aakasha Ganga 2 was announced by Vinayan on his Facebook page on April 22, 2019.
 The shooting began on April 24, 2019.
-The film starred Sreenath Bhasi, Vishnu Vinay, Vishu Govind, Salim Kumar, Hareesh Kanaran, Dharmajan Bolgatty, Rajamani, Hareesh Peradi, Sunil Sukhada, Idavela Babu, Riyas, Saju Kodiyan, Naseer Sankranthy, Ramya Krishnan, Praveena, Thesni Khan, Valsala Menon, Saranya, Kanakalatha, and Niharika.
+The film starred Sreenath Bhasi, Vishnu Vinay, Vishu Govind, Salim Kumar, Hareesh Kanaran, Dharmajan Bolgatty, Senthil Krishna, Hareesh Peradi, Sunil Sukhada, Idavela Babu, Riyas, Saju Kodiyan, Naseer Sankranthy, Ramya Krishnan, Praveena, Thesni Khan, Valsala Menon, Saranya, Kanakalatha, and Niharika.
 The film was released on 1 November 2019.